ORGASME ANAL : on vous dit tout en 5 points clés

 ✔ Suitable equipment (plug, fingers…)

-As always, we discuss exploratory paths that are never injunctions.
-Prioritize your sensations, your desires, question them and enjoy the moments you experience.
+As always, we suggest exploratory approaches that are never directives.
+Prioritise your sensations, your desires, question them and enjoy the moments you experience.

 Léa